defold/doc/docs/en/tutorials/war-battles.md

         ...
     ```

 If you run the game now you should be able to move around and drop rockets all over the map by hammering the fire key.
-This is a good start, now you only need to fix three things:
+This is a good start, now you only need to fix two things:

-1. When the rocket is spawned, it should be oriented in the player's direction and it should move straight ahead.
+- When a rocket is spawned, it should be oriented in the player's direction.
+It should also move straight ahead.
-2. The rocket should explode after a second or so.
+- The rocket should explode after a short interval.

-Let's do these things one by one:

 ## Setting the direction of the rocket

-1. Open *main/player.script* and scroll down to the `on_input()` function.
+1. Open *player.script* and scroll down to the `update()` function and update its code:

     ```lua
-        ...
-        elseif action_id == hash("right") then
-            self.input.x = 1
-        elseif action_id == hash("fire") and action.pressed then
+    function update(self, dt)
+        if self.moving then
+            local pos = go.get_position()
+            pos = pos + self.dir * self.speed * dt
+            go.set_position(pos)
+        end

+        if self.firing then
             local angle = math.atan2(self.dir.y, self.dir.x) -- <1>
             local rot = vmath.quat_rotation_z(angle) -- <2>
             local props = { dir = self.dir } -- <3>
             factory.create("#rocketfactory", nil, rot, props) -- <4>
         end
         ...
     ```
     1. Compute the angle (in radians) of the player.
     2. Create a quaternion for that angular rotation around Z.
     3. Create a table containing property values to pass to the rocket.
 The player's direction is the only data the rocket needs.
-    3. Add explicit position (`nil`, the rocket will spawn at the player's position), rotation (the calculated quaternion) and spawn property values.
+    4. Add explicit position (`nil`, the rocket will spawn at the player's position), rotation (the calculated quaternion) and spawn property values.

     Note that the rocket needs a movement direction in addition to the game object rotation (`rot`).
 It would be possible to make the rocket calculate its movement vector based on its rotation, but it is easier and more flexible to separate the two values.
 For instance, with a separate rotation it is possible to add rotation wobble to the rocket without it affecting the movement direction.

 3.  <kbd>Right click</kbd> the folder *main* in the *Assets* view and select <kbd>New ▸ Script</kbd>.
 Name the new script file "rocket.script".
-Replace the code of the file with the following:
+Replace the template code in the file with the following:

     ```lua
     go.property("dir", vmath.vector3()) -- <1>